SteveBarnett/human-centred/_posts/2021-12-12-comparing-web-accessibility-and-console-game-accessibility.md

 #### How might we use this on the web?

-On the web, modern design and development practices lend themselves nicely to high customisability.
+On the web, modern design and development practices lend themselves well to high customisability.
 Many organisations will have a design system.
 Colour, spacing, and font choice are usually controlled with variables (either in Sass or with CSS custom properties).
 Having a settings page that lets the user change some of these seems like a viable way to offer more customisation.

 Progressive disclosure might be one way to offer a lot of customisation without revealing a large number of options all at once.
 That is: show a handful of the most used settings up front, and offer an easy way to access the full list.
 Offering "packs" of accessibility options might also be good.